 If the lien is held by a private insurance company or if a company asks for more than what is owed, an attorney can negotiate with them to successfully reduce the amount.
 Sometimes, payment plans are an option.

-Medical lien holders do often work with the attorney to reduce the payment during a negotiation of a medical lien.
+Medical lien holders often work with the attorney to reduce the payment during a negotiation of a medical lien.
 In the end, they simply want to make sure they get paid quickly.

 How We Can Help with Your Medical Liens